 As for encryption standards, it uses some of the toughest protocols in the industry today.
 These are 256-bit encryption in conjunction with 2,048-bit RSA keys.
 An internet kill switch is available.

 PureVPN allows five devices to connect concurrently.
 Mobile apps are available for Android and iOS, and desktop clients for Windows and MacOS.
 Customer support is provided around the clock.

 EASY TO USE:PureVPN has a great app.
-Offers strong security and the ability to unblock geo-restricted and censored sites.
+Offers strong security and the ability to securely access censored sites.
 It hits fast speeds but can have some connection issues.
-7-day money back guarantee.
+31-day money-back guarantee.

 Read our review of PureVPN.

 It’s difficult enough finding a VPN that can be trusted to keep you safe online, and users in Bangladesh also need their chosen service to be capable of bypassing strict online censorship.
 Needless to say, not just any provider will do.
 We considered which aspects of a VPN are most important for this kind of task, and will lay out our reasoning below: